kbernou/kaleb-bernou.ca/README.md

 (in my case Nginx)

 ## TODO
-* Parallelize the building process
+* Parallelize the building process (not that it takes long, but we can always do better)
 * Also have it move an assets folder and its contents as part of the process
 * Fix generation script to support more than one level of directory
 * Clean up the generation script a bit